-The CEO and a sufficient number of members of the Board of Directors and its committees shall attend the General Meeting.
+The Chairman of the Board of Directors, sufficient number of members of the Board and its committees as well as the CEO shall attend the General Meeting.
 The auditor must attend the Annual General Meeting.
 A person standing for election as a member of the Board of Directors for the first time shall be present at the General Meeting deciding on the nomination, unless there are weighty reasons for said person's absence.